Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/OUTLINE.md

 Outline ideas (ordering/prerequisites of chapters)

-Introduction --> Mathematics/Logic/Computability --> Physics (physical realizability of computation) --> Mind (as an instance of realized computation w counter-args) --> Epistemological Engineering/History of AI --> Rationality --> Alignment --> Phil of Science --> Ethics --> Economics --> Political Philosophy --> Law --> Phil of Art
+Introduction --> Mathematics/Logic/Computability --> Physics (physical realizability of computation) --> Mind (as an instance of realized computation w counter-args) --> Epistemological Engineering/History of AI/Language(LLM) --> Rationality --> Alignment --> Phil of Science --> Ethics --> Economics --> Political Philosophy --> Law --> Phil of Art

+Idea: Incorporate mathematics/logic/computability more fluidly with the rest of the topics?
+We can atleast begin with say, the different notions of computation and perhaps the logical hierarchies, introducing the church-turing thesis and the equivalence of different notions of computation, and then directly moving on to its physical implementation?
+Alternatively atleast begin to write about complexity and complexity classes before moving on, especially as one paper argues that physical implementation is needed... yes let's do it in that direction.

+## New Outline